NEWFOUND WATER QUALITY HUB

 Newfound Lake has excellent water quality.
 Current state-wide standards defining high water quality in lakes do little to guide the active stewardship of Newfound because even on a bad day, Newfound’s water quality is better than many lakes on their best.
 In partnerships with representatives from NH Department of Environmental Services and the University of New Hampshire, as well as community volunteers, NLRA has developed a new set of water quality targets specific to Newfound Lake.
 Clear goals for indicators of lake health allow us to evaluate the success of conservation efforts and inform future conservation plans.
 Read the full Water Quality Target Report.

-Conservation Program Manager Paul Pellissier discusses NLRA’s latest water quality data, the results of expanded invasive aquatics monitoring, new water quality targets, and more in this remote presentation held in February 2024.
+Conservation Program Manager Paul Pellissier discusses NLRA’s latest water quality data, the results of expanded invasive aquatics monitoring, new water quality targets, and more in this remote presentation held on March 4, 2025.

 VIEW LATEST CONDITIONS AND EXPLORE SEASONAL TRENDS